 VISITING THE ELLIS ISLAND IMMIGRATION MUSEUM

-VISITATION ALERT: Ellis Island is now open to visitors while the National Park Service continues to make repairs after Hurricane Sandy.
-Accessible exhibits are the Great Hall, "Journeys: The Peopling of America 1550-1890" which tells the story of immigration prior to Ellis's opening in 1892, and the American Immigrant Wall of Honor.
-Visitors can also use the audio tour, join a ranger program, and watch the award-winning documentary "Island of Hope, Island of Tears."
-The American Family Immigration History Center remains closed while its computer infrastructure is replaced but anticipates reopening by year's end.
-The Center's database of immigration records continues to be available online.
+VISITATION ALERT: Ellis Island is open to visitors while the National Park Service continues to make repairs after Hurricane Sandy.
+Although some areas are restricted, visitors can stop in the American Family Immigration History Center to research their family immigration records and explore the Great Hall, "Journeys: The Peopling of America 1550-1890" exhibit which tells the story of immigration prior to Ellis's opening in 1892, and The American Immigrant Wall of Honor.
+Visitors can also enjoy the audio tour, join a ranger program, and watch the award-winning documentary "Island of Hope, Island of Tears."

 The Immigrant Experience Comes Alive

 The museum is located in the Main Building of the former immigration station

 complex and tells the moving tales of the 12 million immigrants who entered

 America through the golden door of Ellis Island.
 Today, the descendants of

 those immigrants account for almost half of the American people.

 The 45-minute Audio Tour, available in nine languages, invites visitors to relive the immigrant experience as if they were the "new arrival" and is ideal for individuals with limited time.
 Additional tour options describe